 I love Heather’s idea of tilting the mirror up, focusing on Jesus, not myself.
 So I will continue my journey, however painful, towards becoming complete in Him alone.
 In this journey, I will stumble and fall, but the Lord will be there to catch me (and my cantaloupes).

-Kristin LeComte is a 28 year old woman who lives in Derry, New Hampshire, with her husband of six years, David.
+Kristin LeComte is a 30something woman who lives in Derry, New Hampshire, with her husband, David.
 Learning is a passion of hers, one that sparked pursuing an intimate relationship with Jesus to become all she can in Him.
-She looks forward to graduating in 2018 with her Master of Education and becoming a high school English teacher who helps others develop a love of learning.
 In her free time, she loves reading, writing, baking, working out, and playing with makeup.
 Read Kristin’s posts here.